 “These are stellar results on mobile,” reports Hassett.
 “The Mobify PWA allowed us to leapfrog the competition for a fraction of the cost.”

 Solid base for the future

-Debenhams now views mobile, and the new PWA, as the primary means of customer interaction, enabling it to reach more customers – where they want to engage – thereby building loyalty and personalisation.
+Debenhams now views mobile, and the new PWA, as the primary means of customer interaction, enabling it to reach more customers – where they want to engage – thereby building loyalty and personalization.

 Says Clemmow, “We see mobile as unifying our channels and our interactions with customers, as well as broadening our reach.”
 To that end, a tablet-optimized version of the PWA is underway to support colleague and shopper interaction in store, with more channels to come.

-Clemmow summarises Debenhams’ unique approach: “Being able to quickly deliver a fast, affordable mobile customer experience that is also high-converting alongside other architectural upgrades is the formula for our digital transformation.”
+Clemmow summarizes Debenhams’ unique approach: “Being able to quickly deliver a fast, affordable mobile customer experience that is also high-converting alongside other architectural upgrades is the formula for our digital transformation.”